GrahamboJangles/TradeBotPy/readme.md

 # TO DO:
+- if first order was too long ago, it will slow down pi because of live backtesting
+- if past market hours and holding positions, close them

+# ALMOST DONE:
 - maybe stop using market orders, seem to be losing quite a bit to slippage depending on volitility
 - add a test to see if we actually get filled, and if not, try again
 - add a graph using Alpaca order data and put it underneath the backtesting graph to compare
-- if first order was too long ago, it will slow down pi because of live backtesting
-- if past market hours and holding positions, close them

 ## Low priority:
 - correlation graph of bot performance backtest & profit